ccao-data/data-architecture/dbt/models/shared_columns.md

 Calculated proration rate used for computing fields like `external_rcnld`.

 This field is used in the new system for calculating proration and occupancy.
-As of 2024 this is the maintained card proration column in iasWorld and `user24` has been deprecated outside of pre-2024 `comdat`, `dweldat`, and `oby` data.
+As of 2024 this is the maintained card proration column in iasWorld and `user24`/`user20` have been deprecated outside of pre-2024 `comdat`, `dweldat`, and `oby` data.
 {% enddocs %}

 ## lline